 LOBI Shrine Figure (Bateba) — Monumental

-1. Unprecedented Scale
+1. Unprecedented scale

 Lobi Bateba (wooden figures serving as bodies for the Thila spirits) are typically small, designed to fit inside cramped indoor shrines.
 This piece, at an astonishing 173 cm (5'8"), is a massive rarity.
+Its uncompromisingly archaic design, featuring extremely elongated columnar legs and a helmet-like crest hairstyle, points to the hand of an early master carver.

-2. Prestige Provenance
+2. Prestige provenance

 Summary